AlexD2003/Messy_Blog/content/post/tecknoworks_challange.md

 END AS ProductCategory
 ```

 <strong>Create a new column HighValueCustomer that is a boolean column that assigns True or False based on your own rule.
-Think about a rule with a logic that makes sense in the context.</strong> The goal for this task is to create a HighValueCustomer collumn in my database.
+Think about a rule with a logic that makes sense in the context.</strong> The goal for this task is to create a HighValueCustomer column in my database.
 A simple rule I would personally think of would be that a customer who has spent more than 10k should be moved to the <strong>High Value Customer</strong> status.
 Using a data pipeline we could add a data transformation step in order to filter our customers based on our new created rule.

 #### SQL snippet :